Skip to main content

 PaymentConsentPendingThe initial status of a mandate creation request after creation via the API.
 This indicates that authorisation of the mandate is pending.

-PaymentConsentCancelledThe debicheck mandate has been cancelled before it was authorised.
+PaymentConsentCancelledThe DebiCheck mandate has been cancelled before it was authorised.
 This is in-flight cancellation, triggered by you via API.

-PaymentConsentExpiredThe debicheck mandate has expired before it was authorised.
+PaymentConsentExpiredThe DebiCheck mandate has expired before it was authorised.
 This is triggered by a pre-set expiry for the mandate initiation request.

 PaymentConsentRevokedThe mandate was revoked and cannot be collected against.
 The revocation will explicitly be carried out by you via API or internally due to an operation resulting in collection not being permitted i.e. disputes.